This post was written for me by my editor, Chris Harris, who is also an expert on civic affairs.

 The Hillary trail offers the best view of the Manukau Heads, and also visits several west coast beaches, including Karekare, where the piano came ashore.

-Sadly, the kauri dieback disease, an introduced pest, is starting to limit visitors’ access to the western forests, and access may be restricted further in future.
+Sadly, to repeat a point I had to make above, the kauri dieback disease, an introduced pest, is starting to limit visitors’ access to the western forests, and access may be restricted further in future.

 Although many tourists come to New Zealand, they often head straight for the remote wilderness and miss out on Auckland.